 I quickly realised that these letters were a diary of my illness.
 I took a difficult walk through them enjoying my mother’s perfect English, feeling her pain and concern and Emma’s love.
-The last letter ripped my heart out and I had to stop several times to catch my breath.
+The last letter ripped my heart out and I had to stop several times to catch my breath and wipe my tears.
 It read:

 The girl’s father sent yellow roses today.
 I wish he had brought them.
 They made Emma smile and I am glad.
 She doesn’t smile much anymore.”

 “Sweet Emma woke briefly today.
 I was elated but the doctors say it’s a bad sign.
 Sometimes patients get better before they get worse.
 I pray that this is not true.
 My heart is shattered.